Pachu (footballer, born 1996)

-Luiz Henrique Pachu Lira (born 26 February 1996), commonly known as Pachu, is a Brazilian footballer who plays as a forward for Kapaz in the Azerbaijan Premier League.
+Luiz Henrique Pachu Lira (born 26 February 1996), commonly known as Pachu, is a Brazilian footballer who plays as a forward, most recently for Kapaz in the Azerbaijan Premier League.

 Career

 Club

-On September 24, 2024, the Azerbaijani Premier League club Kapaz announced that they have signed a contract with Lira until the end of the season.
+On 24 September 2024, the Azerbaijani Premier League club Kapaz announced that they have signed a contract with Pachu until the end of the season.
+On 7 July 2026, Kapaz announced that Pachu had left the club after his contract was terminated by mutual agreement.